-HONEXT® panels can be treated with the most common coating products for wood-based materials, but there are certain recommendations that should be followed to achieve best results.
+HONEXT® boards can be treated with the most common coating products for wood-based materials, but there are certain recommendations that should be followed to achieve best results.

 We recommend the use of water-based products as they align with the sustainability standards of HONEXT®.
 Any water-based product used must be fast-drying and not be diluted.

-Natural products based on waxes and oils commonly used on wood materials also deliver excellent results when applied on HONEXT® panels, respecting the aesthetics of the material while protecting it.
+Natural products based on waxes and oils commonly used on wood materials also deliver excellent results when applied on HONEXT® boards, respecting the aesthetics of the material while protecting it.

 When applied in small percentages, the below products, also used in natural wood and wood-based materials, do not affect the recyclability of HONEXT®:

 – Water-based acrylic paints and varnishes (e.g. FA1019 by ICA Iberia)

 – Oil-based paints and dyes (e.g. Naturoil by ICA Iberia)

 – Polyurethane or enamel water-based varnishes

 You can find more about the recommended coating products and how they should be used in our Processing and Handling Manual.

 Pinning is a clean and easy way to install HONEXT® with good results.
 The panels can be pinned on grid structures using a pneumatic nail gun.
 When installing HONEXT® on a wooden structure, we recommend using PVA glue to minimise the use of pins and avoid the natural bending of the panel.